aravindhan1812/InterviewTask/README.md

 I have completed the entire project in my local machine and then I have added it to the repo, so that I could not do multiple commits.
+Also I have added the screenshot "Testrun.png" of the test in the repo for your reference.